Chart Color Schemes

 Portarlington is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Portarlington's dwelling structure, as per the latest Census, consisted of 90.7% houses and 9.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Vic.'s 93.0% houses and 7.0% other dwellings.
-Home ownership in Portarlington stood at 57.4%, with mortgaged dwellings at 20.8% and rented ones at 21.8%.
-The median monthly mortgage repayment was $1,657, below Non-Metro Vic.'s average of $1,950.
-Median weekly rent in Portarlington was $331, compared to Non-Metro Vic.'s $402.
-Nationally, Portarlington's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Dwelling structure in Portarlington, as evaluated at the 2016 Census, comprised 90.7% houses and 9.3% other dwellings.
+In comparison, Non-Metro Vic.'s dwelling structure was 93.0% houses and 7.0% other dwellings.
+Home ownership in Portarlington stood at 57.4%, with mortgaged dwellings at 20.8% and rented dwellings at 21.8%.
+The median monthly mortgage repayment in the area was $1,657, lower than Non-Metro Vic.'s average of $1,950.
+The median weekly rent figure was recorded at $331, compared to Non-Metro Vic.'s $402.
+Nationally, Portarlington's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing